FDM vs SLA: A Direct Comparison Guide

 If we look at asking the experts section and read Answer 3 provided, you will get an idea of which technology suits which conditions and/or requirements.

 FDM vs SLA: Materials, Colours & Availability

 Like any machine there are running costs, and for 3D printers the main one is consumables (essentially the materials needed to create the 3D print).
 One of the advantages that FDM has over SLA is the variety of materials and colors that are on offer, generally lower cost of the materials, and just as importantly the variety of third-party consumerables (ability to shop around).

-Having said that one advantage SLA has over FDM is the accuracy of prints that can be used in accurate printing of model for various anatomical regions of patients and for accurate prototyping for businesses to access design and functionality of their product or for advertising for the final product.
+Having said that one advantage SLA has over FDM is the accuracy of prints that can be used for anatomical regions of patients and for accurate prototyping for businesses to access design and functionality of their product or for advertising the final product.

 3D Printer Filament Material Types (FDM): Overview